-- I. Tent Life in Siberia.
-ADVENTURES AMONG THE KORAKS AND OTHER TRIBES IN KAMSCHATKA AND NORTHERN ASIA.
-Fifth Edition.
-12mo, cloth extra, "We strongly recommend this book as one of the most entertaining volumes of travel that has appeared for some years."-London Athenœum. - Travels in Portugal.
+- "We strongly recommend this book as one of the most entertaining volumes of travel that has appeared for some years."-London Athenæum. - II.
+Travels in Portugal.
 By JOHN LATOUCHE.
 With Photographic Illustrations.
-Octavo, cloth extra, \$3 50 "A delightfully written book, as fair as it is pleasant.
-Entertaining, fresh, and as full of wit as of valuable information."-London Spectator. - III.
-The Abode of Snow.
-A Tour through Chinese Tibet, the INDIAN CAUCASUS, AND THE UPPER VALLEYS OF THE HIMALAYA.
+Octavo, cloth extra, . . . . \$3 50

+"A delightfully written book, as fair as it is pleasant. \ \ \ Entertaining, fresh, and as full of wit as of valuable information."-London Spectator. - III.
+The Abode of Snow. Λ TOUR THROUGH CHINESE TIBET, THE INDIAN CAUCASUS, AND THE UPPER VALLEYS OF THE HIMALAYA.
 By ANDREW WILSON.
-Square octavo, cloth extra, with Map, \$2 00 "There is not a page in this volume which will not repay perusal.
-The author describes all he meets with on his way with inimitable spirit."-London Athenœum. - The Life and Journals of John J. Audubon, the Naturalist.
-Comprising Narratives of his Expeditions in the American Forests, etc. 12mo, cloth extra, with Portrait, . \$2 00 "It is a grand story of a grand life; more instructive than a sermon; more romantic than a romance."-Harper's Magazine. - Notes on England and Italy.
-By Mrs. NATHANIEL HAW-THORNE (wife of the Novelist).
-Third edition.
-12mo, cloth, \$2 00 Illustrated edition, with 12 Steel Plates.
-Octavo, cloth extra, gilt "One of the most delightful books of travel that has come under our notice."-
+Square octavo, cloth extra, with Map, \$2 00 "There is not a page in this volume which will not repay perusal. \ \ \ The author describes all he meets with on his way with inimitable spirit."-London - The author describes all he meets with on his way with inimitable spirit."-London Athenœum.

+IV.
+The Life and Journals of John J. Audubon, the - Naturalist.
+Comprising Narratives of his Expeditions in the American Forests, etc. 12mo, cloth extra, with Portrait, . \$2 00 "It is a grand story of a grand life; more instructive than a sermon; more romantic than a romance."-Harper's Magazine. - Worcester Spy.

-Worcester Sty.
-"The grace and tenderness of the author of the 'Scarlet Letter' is discernible in its pages."-London Saturday Review.
+"The grace and tenderness of the author of the 'Scarlet Letter' is discernible in its pages"-I and an Saturday Review. - VI.

-- VI.
 Recollections of a Tour Made in Scotland in 1803.

 By DOROTHY WORDSWORTH (sister of the Poet).
-Edited by PRIN-CIPAL SHAIRP, LL.D.
-12mo, cloth extra, "The volume glistens with charming passages, showing how rich in 'Wordsworthian' fancy was this modest sister."-London Athenæum. - VII.
+Edited by PRINCIPAL SHAIRP, LL.D.
+12mo, cloth extra, . . . . \$2 50

+"The volume glistens with charming passages, showing how rich in 'Wordsworthian' fancy was this modest sister."-London Athenæum. - VII.
 Bayard Taylor's Travels.
-Complete in 11 vols.
-Containing works upon Africa; Egypt; Iceland; California and Mexico; Greece and Russia; India, China and Japan; Palestine, Asia Minor, Sicily and Spain; Sweden, Denmark and Lapland; Europe, etc., etc. Per volume, .
-16 50 "There is no romance to us quite equal to one of Bayard Taylor's books of travel,"-Hartford Republican.
+Complete in II vols.
+Containing works upon Africa; Egypt; Iceland; California and Mexico; Greece and Russia; India, China and Japan; Palestine, Asia Minor, Sicily and Spain; Sweden, Denmark and Lapland; Europe, etc., etc. Per volume,